ckb-ecofund/ccc/packages/okx/README.md

   </a>
 </p>

 This project is still under active development, and we are looking forward to your feedback.
 [Try its demo now here](https://ckbccc-demo.vercel.app/).
+It showcases how to use CCC for some basic scenarios in CKB.

 <h3 align="center">
   Read more about CCC on its <a href="https://github.com/ckb-ecofund/ccc">GitHub Repo</a>.